jtpereyda/boofuzz/docs/index.rst

 Community
 ---------

-If your question takes the form of “How do I… with boofuzz?” or “I got this error with boofuzz, why?”, consider posting your question on Stack Overflow.
+For questions that take the form of “How do I… with boofuzz?” or “I got this error with boofuzz, why?”, consider posting your question on Stack Overflow.
 Make sure to use the ``fuzzing`` tag.